junobuild/docs/docs/comparison/vs-netlify.md

 ## Cost Advantage: Predictable & Transparent Pricing

-Netlify’s free tier is generous — but as traffic and features scale, costs can rise quickly due to:
+Netlify's free tier is generous — but as traffic and features scale, costs can rise quickly due to:

 - Bandwidth overages
 - Build minutes